apache/beam/playground/get_your_code.md

 at least when requested with `*.beam.apache.org` as [`referer`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referer).

-This is realated to Cross-Origin Resource Sharing (CORS), to read more about CORS please see [CORS (Cross-Origin Resource Sharing)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
+This is related to Cross-Origin Resource Sharing (CORS), to read more about CORS please see [CORS (Cross-Origin Resource Sharing)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).

 Many prefer to host code snippets in their GitHub repositories.
 GitHub is known to allow cross-origin access on direct links to raw file content.
 Example loading a GitHub snippet:
 ```
 https://play.beam.apache.org/?sdk=go&url=https://raw.githubusercontent.com/apache/beam-starter-go/main/main.go
 ```